 - 1. General Observing Projects (GO) involving new Chandra observations, generally (but not limited to) requiring less than 300 ksec of observing time (regardless of the number of objects observed); - 2.
 Large Observing Projects (LP) involving new Chandra observations that require 300 ksec or more (regardless of the number of objects observed) and designated as LPs by the PI; - 3.
 Very Large Observing Projects (VLP) involving new Chandra observations that require 1 Msec or more (regardless of the number of objects observed) and designated as VLPs by the PI; - 4.
 Target of Opportunity (TOO) Projects that are triggered by the occurrence of an unanticipated astrophysical phenomenon (e.g., a supernova); - 5.
 Joint Observing Projects that require multi-wavelength sets of data taken by Chandra and one or more of the facilities described in Section 4.5; - 6.
-Archival Research Projects that use data from the Chandra archives; and - 7.
+Archival Research Projects that use data from the Chandra archives, the Chandra Deep Field South DDT dataset, or the Chandra Source Catalog; and - 7.
 Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.

-The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2007.
-Based on guidelines set by the Chandra Observing Policy (Chapter 3), 5% (1 Msec) of the on-target observing time available during this cycle is allocated to calibration observations, and 700 ksec is allocated to Director's Discretionary Time (DDT).
+The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2010.
+Based on guidelines set by the Chandra Observing Policy (Chapter 3), 3.5% (700 ksec) of the on-target observing time available during this cycle is allocated to calibration observations, and 700 ksec is allocated to Director's Discretionary Time (DDT, including CDFS, see Sect.
+4.7.2).
 Following this allocation, 85% of the remaining time is available for General Observations (GO), and 15% is allocated to Guaranteed Time Observations (GTO).
-The time available for General Observers (including Large and Very Large Projects) under this CfP is estimated at about 16.5 Msec.
+The time available for General Observers (including Large and Very Large Projects) under this CfP is estimated at about 17 Msec.
 It is anticipated that further opportunities for participation in the Chandra Research Program will be announced annually, including the analysis of the increasing body of archival data.